coderefinery/cmake/_episodes/02-hello-world.md

 %.x: %.cpp
 	$(LINK.cpp) $^ $(LOADLIBES) $(LDLIBS) -o $@

-hello.x: hello.cpp
+$(TARGET): hello.cpp

 .PHONY: clean
 clean:
 	rm $(TARGET)

 ```
-What are these auteomatic variables?
+What are these automatic variables?
 There is six automatic variable which make expand in the following way:
 $@ - expands to the filname representing target, our case hello.x
 $^ - the filenames of all prerequisites separated by white spaces, our case only hello.cpp
 $< - the filename of the  first prerequisite